ZhuXJ1/PTA_GWBminmax/README.md

 1. AyrNaivefun.m

-This is the code to use when you have a new SMBBH candidate and want to know its implication for the GWB. rate and Anaive will tell you if it would imply a creazily low or high merger rate or Ayr.
+This is the code to use when you have a new SMBBH candidate and want to quickly know its implication for the GWB. rate and Anaive will tell you if it would imply a creazily low or high merger rate or Ayr.

 2. AyrLowerfun.m